bptlab/mantichor-tezos/DOCUMENTATION.md

 Right now, the tezos node is a sandboxed alphanet node, built and run inside a custom docker image.
 However, for blockchain-based choreography execution to make sense, more than a single sandboxed node is needed.
 Connecting this adapter to the alphanet has not been done, since it was faster to simply use the sandboxed node.
 To change this, several steps have to be taken:

-- The dockerfile has to be changed, so that a tezos alphanet node is started (and fully bootstrapped!), after the adapter is started
+- The dockerfile of the tezos node has to be changed, so that a tezos alphanet node is started (and fully bootstrapped!), after the adapter is started
 - Also, baking manually should no longer be necessary
 - The supplied bootstrap accounts have to be changed to real accounts, requiring a rewrite on how the role --> account mapping is done
 - See `Accounts.ts`, `getAccountForAddress()` can be used to activate and use an Alphanet account supplied as a JSON file.
 This won't work in the sandboxed mode, however, as new accounts can't be activated there.
 To use an account from file, pass the environment variable `USE_ACCOUNT_FILE="true"`.